flame/blis/docs/Sandboxes.md

 ## Sandbox rules

-Like any decent sandbox, there are rules for playing here.
+Like any civilized sandbox, there are rules for playing here.
 Please follow these guidelines for the best sandbox developer experience.

 1. Don't bother worrying about makefiles.
 We've already taken care of the boring/annoying/headache-inducing build system stuff for you. :) By configuring